SViswanathanLab/WGS-TRCC/supp_figs/figS1/README.md

+## figS1A

+Script to generate comut plot for tRCC samples is in the code directory as comut.py and data used are in the data directory

-## For copy number alterations and gene frequency in the tRCC WGS cohort to generate figS1B
+## figS1B - copy number alterations and gene frequency in the tRCC WGS cohort

 The scripts have been modified from Zhou et al. 2022 [https://insight.jci.org/articles/view/161370], available here [https://github.com/GavinHaLab/crpc-sv-pattern-study]